matloff/cdparcoord/README.md

 **discretize()**.
 The dataset is probably too small to discretize -- some frequencies of interesting tuples will be very small -- but it is a good example of usage of lists in **discretize()**.

+The key argument is **input**, which will be an R list of lists.
+In the outer list, there will be one inner list for each variable to be specified for discretization.

 ```R
 inp1 <- list("name" = "Height",